mk-fg/txboxdotnet/README.md

 Any missing methods can also be replaced by calling api object in the same way as above, passing all the appropriate (as per docs) parameters.

-My here purposes are quite narrow, as I use service only for file storage, so missing sharing/collaboration are unlikely to be implemented here without patches from someone interested in having these.
+My purposes are quite narrow - I use service only for file storage - so missing sharing/collaboration wrappers are unlikely to be implemented here without patches from someone interested in having these.